Introduction

 Many attempts have been made to break through this barrier by applying the principle of generalization that has so often worked before, thereby producing either a universal language or a general processor that would translate an indefinitely growing number of languages (included under this head are all systems for producing compilers quickly and cheaply).
 A few dozen such projects that reached the point of being written up in the literature are listed in a recent survey [1]; how many other attempts have been made can only be conjectured, but experience suggests that there must have been several for every one that got far enough to yield a paper.
 It is striking, then, that all these efforts, costing some hundreds of highly skilled man-years, must regretfully be judged to have failed in their main purpose.
 Much valuable experience must have been acquired by those participating in these projects, and no reproaches are being directed toward any of them; nevertheless, none of the resulting languages or processors is in widespread use today, and the conventional monolingual compiler is still the standard means of language implementation.

+If so much talented effort has failed to produce the desired result, some fundamental errors must underlie our thinking.
+This paper is an attempt to identify these errors and to suggest how our energies might be redirected along more fruitful lines.
+No attempt is made in this paper to give a full description of the prototype system that was constructed to test the ideas presented here.
+For such a description, see [3] and [16], particularly the latter.
+Language or Processor?
 The cited survey of attempts to break through the software barrier distinguishes, we noted, two principal strategies for doing so: the universal language and the universal processor.
 As its title will already have disclosed, this study takes the preferability of the latter as axiomatic.
 Our quarrel with the universal language is not over the particulars of any of the languages proposed for that role, but with the concept itself.
 With new computer applications being found daily, with the computer-using population growing at a still accelerating pace, and with that population taking on an increasingly lay character, the notion of a universal language is indefensible today.
 Few would now contest this; we have reached something close to unanimity on the proposition that a universal language is certainly not imminent and possibly not even desirable, and we are at least reconciled to the prospect of a multiplicity of languages.

-In view of this consensus, the question that needs to be answered is why most of us are still building processors suitable only for the universal language—i.e., conventional monolingual compilers.
+In view of this consensus, the question that needs to be answered is why most of us are still building processors suitable only for the universal languagei.e., conventional monolingual compilers.
 If the universal language is nowhere in sight, then for a programming system, as for other creatures competing to survive, ability to change is the first law of life.
 While we cannot foresee the future in detail, we can be sure that new problems will present themselves and that we will be dissatisfied tomorrow with today's highest achievements.
 If this is so, then openendedness is the very first quality to be sought in the design of a processor.
 In clinging to the compiler (unless otherwise qualified, "compiler" will mean the conventional monolingual kind) as our standard means of implementation, however, we show that this requirement is far from our minds.
 The functional extension or modification of a compiler-implemented language generally requires that changes be made in the compiler itself; the difficulties of doing this are sufficiently notorious to need no discussion here; see, e.g., [4, p.
 395].
 One reason for our continued dependence on the compiler is undoubtedly the alleged shortcomings of its rivals (these will be discussed later); another, certainly, is our natural reluctance to face in advance, and to plan for, the time when our handiwork will need to be changed.
 Where such reluctance is responsible for the implied claim to finality that the writing of a compiler represents, the designers have missed the point.
-Programming systems are changed not because they are bad—the bad ones simply perish—but when they are good enough to make someone find it worthwhile to improve them.
+Programming systems are changed not because they are badthe bad ones simply perishbut when they are good enough to make someone find it worthwhile to improve them.

 Some language designers have in principle recognized the importance of flexibility, but do not seem to have understood how fundamental a consideration it is, and how early it must figure in their planning if it is really to be attained.
 The evidence of this misunderstanding is their attempt to add flexibility, like a pinch of salt, to a compiler.
-Their first thought and best efforts go into an attempt to make extendibility unnecessary; the usual procedure has been to start with some algebraic-expression compiler—ALGOL in one of its various forms has been a favorite—and add to it whatever it seems to lack as an all-purpose programming language.
+Their first thought and best efforts go into an attempt to make extendibility unnecessary; the usual procedure has been to start with some algebraic-expression compilerALGOL in one of its various forms has been a favoriteand add to it whatever it seems to lack as an all-purpose programming language.
 The additions commonly include input-output and string-defining and string-manipulating operations, and, as a catchall for whatever may be thought of later, an escape hatch through which the programmer can drop into machine language.
 Systems of this description, we think, have not fulfilled the hopes once held for them, and foremost among the lessons to be drawn is that flexibility cannot be thrown into the pot as an afterthought, but must be planned for from the beginning.

 The reasons why this common strategy is bad are worth some discussion, since it appears to have come into practice without close examination.
 The notation that is wanted for doing numerical computation, and the technique of compiling from statements in that notation, are among the best understood and agreed-upon topics in programming, and seldom need that part of a processor that deals with algebraic expressions be changed.
-The notation for and the treatment of nonnumeric objects are much less settled—strings, tables, pushdown lists, and so on, can be specified and handled in any number of ways and extended in any number of directions; there is no universal agreement even as to the necessity of any one of these objects.
+The notation for and the treatment of nonnumeric objects are much less settledstrings, tables, pushdown lists, and so on, can be specified and handled in any number of ways and extended in any number of directions; there is no universal agreement even as to the necessity of any one of these objects.
 Clearly, then, those who are concerned with flexibility and open-endedness should design their systems with an eye to the main problem area, noncomputational programming, where most changes and additions are to be expected.
 Whatever structure they settle on for their processor, they will always be able to give it the ability to handle algebraic expressions in the form of a packaged algebraic-expression compiler.
 (Such packaged algebraic compilers have been fitted to assemblers [2] and macro expanders [3] almost as if they were mere closed subroutines.)

-To do the reverse, as is usual—to start with an algebraic compiler and break into it in order to make what seem at the moment to be all the necessary additions—is to violate the integrity of the one procedural package that is naturally closed and unified, and to produce thereby a composite that will be at least as hard to modify when the next generation of changes is to be made.
+To do the reverse, as is usualto start with an algebraic compiler and break into it in order to make what seem at the moment to be all the necessary additionsis to violate the integrity of the one procedural package that is naturally closed and unified, and to produce thereby a composite that will be at least as hard to modify when the next generation of changes is to be made.
 To employ a homely illustration, one doesn't lengthen a piece of rope by cutting it in two and splicing a new piece between its halves.

-The idea of the generalized processor or translator has grown from the recognition that all programming language translators are very much alike in structure and function, no matter how dissimilar the languages they accept as input.
+Those who have had to modify or extend compilers have, in fact, recently turned with increasing frequency to the macro instruction technique, finding that it enables them to do the job without the virtual reconstruction of the processor that would otherwise be necessary.
+While this idea of using macros to extend a compiler language has occurred to many programmers [4-7], it does not appear to have suggested to any of them what seems to be the natural conclusion: since such modification is the fate of all good languages, they might with advantage be implemented by macro processors from the outset.
+We will return to this point at considerable length in later sections.
+The Generalized Processor and the Three Dimensions of Programming Languages The idea of the generalized processor or translator has grown from the recognition that all programming language translators are very much alike in structure and function, no matter how dissimilar the languages they accept as input.
 All of them begin with a scanning phase in which the source language statements are promptly identified as to type, decomposed, and reduced to entries in tables and lists In the process all distinguishing marks of the original notation are stripped away, with nothing but minimal representations of the source program's information content remaining.
 From this early point onward, all translators proceed to do much the same thing in much the same way.
 Noticing that the various translators or programming language processors differed chiefly in the scanning phase, many thoughtful programmers have proposed or attempted the construction of a general programming language translator that would subsume the others as special cases.
 Such a general translator would need one feature not found in any of the monolingual translators it was to replace: a "metalanguage" or notation whereby its users could describe to it the various source languages with which it was to deal.

 Apart from the economies to be expected from the replacement of a variety of processors by a single generalized processor, there is the promise in this concept of a better apportionment of effort in the construction of programming systems.
 Conventionally, the greatest expenditure of time and effort by those involved in such work is on the specification of the source language.
 Since this is the face the system will show to the world, and the only part of it most users will ever see, the heavy investment in making it attractive is easily understood.
 The fine structure of the processor is something that few people will look at, and it is too often just what one would expect from hurried, harassed people working in the knowledge that their product, provided it works, is effectively exempt from detailed criticism.
 The time and care spent in polishing the source language, although disproportionately great, will not have succeeded in pleasing all users; the scrimping and corner-cutting in the construction of the processor, on the other hand, will certainly penalize all users of the system, and will be a particular cause of trouble to those who will have to maintain and revise it.